brandmaier/reproducibleRchunks/README.md

 ## Why should I care?

 This package allows you to make computational results in R testable for reproduction (does the same script with the same data produce the same results, e.g. on a different computer and/or later in time).
-There is only a single thing you need to change in your analysis if you are already using RMarkdown: Change the code chunk type from `r` to `reproducibleR`.
+There is only a single thing you need to change in your analysis if you are already using RMarkdown: Load the package at the beginning of your R Markdown file (`library(reproducibleRchunks)`) and change the code chunk type from `r` to `reproducibleR`.
 It's that easy:

 ![](inst/img/rstudio-screenshot-marker2.png)